A Survey of Densest Subgraph Discovery on Large Graphs: Introduction

 The DSD problem lies in the core of graph mining \cite{bahmani2012densest,gionis2015dense}, and is widely used in network science \cite{chen2010dense,tsourakakis2013denser,hooi2016fraudar,angel2014dense}, graph databases \cite{jin20093,cohen2003reachability,zhang2012extracting,zhao2012large,buehrer2008scalable}, biological analysis \cite{fratkin2006motifcut,saha2010dense}, information dissemination analysis to discover filter bubbles and groups of actors propagating misinformation \cite{lakshmanan2022quest}, and system optimization \cite{gionis2013piggybacking,gionis2015dense,gibson2005discovering}.
 Here is a list of typical applications, to name a few:

-\begin{itemize} \item \textbf{Network analysis.} In social networks (e.g., Facebook and Twitter), the DS discovered can be used to find the ``cohesive groups'' in social networks, since these groups correspond to network communities \cite{chen2010dense,tsourakakis2013denser}.
-Besides, the DS has also been shown effective for detecting network anomaly, such as revealing fake followers in follower/followee networks \cite{ma2020efficient} and detecting fake accounts in e-commerce networks~\cite{beutel2013copycatch}.
+\begin{itemize} \item \textbf{Network analysis.} In social networks (e.g., Facebook), the DS discovered can be used to find the ``closely connected groups'', since these groups correspond to network communities~\cite{chen2010dense,tsourakakis2013denser}.
+Besides, the DS has proven effective for detecting network anomalies, such as revealing fake followers in follower/followee networks \cite{ma2020efficient} and detecting fake accounts in e-commerce networks~\cite{beutel2013copycatch}.

 \item \textbf{Graph databases.} Solution to the DSD problem is a building block for solving many graph problems, such as reachability queries~\cite{cohen2003reachability} and motif detection~\cite{fratkin2006motifcut,saha2010dense}.
 For example, the 2-hop-cover-based index is an efficient index to answer whether a target node $t$ is reachable from a source node $s$.
 However, finding a minimum 2-hop cover of a set of shortest paths is NP-hard, and the DS can be used to find an approximation solution with ratio $O(\log n)$~\cite{cohen2003reachability}.